-The LSP Data Quality Program Section addresses all Data Q challenges, and ensures that all are adequately handled in a timely manner.
-Additional administrative personnel have been trained to assist in the event that a substantial increase in the number of DataQs challenges received.
+The MCSAP Data Quality Program Section addresses all DataQs challenges, and ensures that all are adequately handled in a timely manner.
+Additional administrative personnel have been trained to assist in the event of a substantial increase in the number of DataQs challenges received.

-The LSP MCSAP Unit is comprised of 39 Commissioned Inspectors, 7 Civilian NESA Investigators, 3 civilian Data Quality Investigators, and 7 other civilian administrative support personnel.
+The MCSAP Unit, within the Commercial Vehicle Enforcement Division, is responsible for administering the MCSAP for LSP.
+The MCSAP Unit is comprised of 45 NAS-Certified Commissioned Inspectors, 7 NAS-Certified Civilian NESA Investigators, 3 civilian Data Quality Investigators, and 7 other civilian administrative support personnel.
 The MCSAP unit receives command supervision from a State Police Captain, and ultimately a State Police Major.
 The MCSAP Unit is functionally divided along administrative and enforcement lines.